History of the Forts and Lighthouses of Salvador

 Map of the Forts of Salvador da Bahia

-As the city grew beyond the original walls, this system proved weak and ineffective, so much so that the Dutch and French bombarded and took it with great ease.
+As the city grew beyond the original walls, this system proved to be weak and ineffective.
+So much so that the Dutch and French bombarded it and took it with great ease.

 Videos about the Forts and Lighthouses of Salvador da Bahia